Jonathan - A gradual awakening

 They explained to me again that by believing on the Lord Jesus Christ, by saying sorry to him for the wrong things I had done in my life (what the Bible calls ‘sin’) and by trusting my life to him, I would be ‘right’ with God.

 Some people have said to me that being brought up in a Christian home, going to church every Sunday from the day you were born and having a father who was the pastor of the local church, I haven’t known any different… surely I’m bound to believe all these things and be a ‘religious’ person.

 Well, to be honest, if you ask anyone who has been brought up in a Christian home and been taken along to church as a child, it doesn’t work like that.
 The Bible tells us that we all need a personal relationship with God; not just to know about him or to be able to recall stories that we’ve learned as children.
 As I grew up, I faced the same challenges as many of my friends.
 I was confronted with the same troubles and the same temptations.
 I had the same difficulties in school and the same choices to make regarding my future.
 The difference was that I had a personal relationship with God; he was present with me through all of those things.
 I had committed my life to him and, as we are told in Psalm 46, ‘God is our refuge and strength, an ever-present help in trouble.’

 I’m a teacher now in a primary school in Cardiff, but anyone who knew me during my early twenties will tell you that I was adamant there was no way I was ever going to teach!
 I came to realise God had a different plan for my life.
 He opened doors and made it quite clear to me that I should be teaching in this particular school.
 Since then, I have been given many opportunities in school to share my faith in Jesus Christ; it really is amazing how God works things out.
 I also met my wife through teaching there; God really is so good!
-Now we, along with our four children, continue to worship the living God at St Mellons Baptist Church.
+Now we, along with our three children, continue to worship the living God at St Mellons Baptist Church.